fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 Saturday.
 Merwan arrived Friday evening and, after we exchanged pleasantries, we spent a few hours throwing ideas at each other, talking about games we liked, why we liked them, what we thought they were lacking.
-I remember talking about simulations and tycoons, and how they can double as fun games, but also as teaching tools for understanding complex systems.
+I remember talking about simulations and tycoons, and how they can they can double as teaching tools for understanding complex systems.
 These genres would come up again later.

 We went through the list of themes in the final voting round for this LD, which at the time [was](https://ldjam.com/events/ludum-dare/39/theme/4):